MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Text

+### ByteString

-### Bytestring
+### OverloadedStrings

 ## Important "base" types

-We already know basic data types such as `Char`, `Bool` or `Integer` and structures like lists and tuples pretty well.
+We already know basic data types (from `base` package) such as [Data.Char](https://hackage.haskell.org/package/base/docs/Data-Char.html), [Bool](https://hackage.haskell.org/package/base/docs/Data-Bool.html), or [Data.Int](https://hackage.haskell.org/package/base/docs/Data-Int.html) and structures like [Data.List](https://hackage.haskell.org/package/base/docs/Data-List.html) and [Data.Tuple](https://hackage.haskell.org/package/base/docs/Data-Tuple.html) pretty well.
 But of course there are more widely used types and we are going to know some more now.

 ### Maybe